abcdesktopio/docs/opsdocs/docs/index.md

 abcdesktop.io does NOT support Microsoft Internet Explorer from version 1.x to 11.x.
 If you need a Microsoft web browser use Microsoft Edge.
 Edge is based on the Chromium open-source project.
 Chromium forms the basis of Google Chrome, so the new Edge feels very similar to Google Chrome.

+## Group discussion

+A dedicated group is hosted on the google groups plateform.
+You can reach the [abcdesktop group](https://groups.google.com/g/abcdesktop)

 ## Github repositories
 abcdesktop has 24 repositories available.
 Follow the code on GitHub [https://github.com/abcdesktopio](https://github.com/abcdesktopio) to get the source code.